MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-on-windows.md

 4. Target the app to users.

-For more info, see [Create iOS applications with System Center Configuration Manager](/sccm/mdm/deploy-use/creating-ios-applications/), and use  as the app location, as shown below.
+For more info, see [Create iOS applications with Configuration Manager](/sccm/mdm/deploy-use/creating-ios-applications/), and use  as the app location, as shown below.

 ### Deploy the OneDrive app for Android